Neil1977/FinalProject-ToDoList/README.md

 Information sources:

-•	DL Neurodiverse community – N/A
+- DL Neurodiverse community – N/A

-•	Multiverse Neurodiverse community – N/A
+- Multiverse Neurodiverse community – N/A

-•	Other Neurodiverse colleagues for challenges faced on course to address as well as above – COMPLETED BUT NO LONGER GOING WITH FULL OVERVIEW AS ABOVE
+- Other Neurodiverse colleagues for challenges faced on course to address as well as above – COMPLETED BUT NO LONGER GOING WITH FULL OVERVIEW AS ABOVE

-•	Online research – N/A
+- Online research – N/A

-•	Template to help basis or creating Planner/To-Do App – BEING PROVIDED (SEE CODING ABILITY ABOVE)
+- YouTube To-Do App tutorial for basic framework – (SEE CODING ABILITY ABOVE)